SkyAudit/blog/content/statement/Project Focus Update.md

 ### Branding, Design

-We are reamping the content pages for the Skycoin website
+We are revamping the content pages for the Skycoin website

 We have a new logo now.